HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

     </wcm:content>
     ```
      For more information, see [Web Content Manager JSP tags](../../../manage_content/wcm_development/wcm_dev_api/wcm_reference_wcm-jsp-tags.md).
-5. Copy the ```/wcm.ear/wcm-inplaceEdit.war/WEB-INF/tld/wcm.tld``` file from the DX core container into the tld path of the theme under interest.
+5. Copy the ```/wcm.ear/wcm-inplaceEdit.war/WEB-INF/tld/wcm.tld``` file from the DX core container into the tld path of the theme to update.
 In this example, copy the tld file to ```/opt/HCL/PortalServer/theme/wp.theme.themes/default85/installedApps/DefaultTheme85.ear/DefaultTheme85.war/WEB-INF/tld```.

-After configuring WCM comments in a theme, In this example, ```footer.jsp```, actions such as add, reply, like/unlike, and delete comments can be done.
+After configuring WCM comments in a theme, actions such as add, reply, like/unlike, and delete comments can be done.
 The total comments count on the content item can also be viewed.
+In the following example, WCM comments is configured in ```footer.jsp```:
 ![WCM Comments in Footer Theme](../developing_managing_content/_img/wcm_comments_in_footer_theme.png)